drakkan/test-github-actions/docs/full-configuration.md

     - `max_size`, integer.
 Maximum number of users to cache.
 0 means unlimited.
 Default: 50.
 - **"data_provider"**, the configuration for the data provider
   - `driver`, string.
 Supported drivers are `sqlite`, `mysql`, `postgresql`, `bolt`, `memory`
   - `name`, string.
 Database name.
 For driver `sqlite` this can be the database name relative to the config dir or the absolute path to the SQLite database.
-For driver `memory` this is the (optional) path relative to the config dir or the absolute path to the users dump, obtained using the `dumpdata` REST API, to load.
+For driver `memory` this is the (optional) path relative to the config dir or the absolute path to the provider dump, obtained using the `dumpdata` REST API, to load.
 This dump will be loaded at startup and can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
-The `memory` provider will not modify the provided file so quota usage and last login will not be persisted
+The `memory` provider will not modify the provided file so quota usage and last login will not be persisted.
+If you plan to use a SQLite database over a `cifs` network share (this is not recommended in general) you must use the `nobrl` mount option otherwise you will get the `database is locked` error.
+Some users reported that the `bolt` provider works fine over `cifs` shares.
   - `host`, string.
 Database host.
 Leave empty for drivers `sqlite`, `bolt` and `memory`
   - `port`, integer.
 Database port.
 Leave empty for drivers `sqlite`, `bolt` and `memory`
   - `username`, string.
 Database user.
 Leave empty for drivers `sqlite`, `bolt` and `memory`